NiklasJordan/meteoalarm/docs/index.md

 :::{grid-item-card} {octicon}`markdown;1.5em;sd-mr-1` Installation
 :link-type: ref

-Learn how to install the library via PyPI or from source.
+Learn how to install the package via PyPI or from source.

 +++
 [Learn more »](installation)